robmcvey/cakephp-paypal/README.md

 The customer enters their billing information on your website (SSL required) and you use this to call `Paypal::doDirectPayment()` which will attempt to bill their card.

-### Notes
+## Notes

-Do not store credit card numbers, CVV numbers etc. in your database, sessions, cookies.
+<strong>Do not store credit card numbers, CVV numbers etc. in your database, sessions, cookies.</strong>

+Ensure you understand the legal requirements regarding PCI compliance when handling card data.